TimoOerlemans/Portfolio-Research/README.md

 The third model is the component diagram.
 This diagram shows code from one single container.

 #### C4
 The final model is the code with class diagram.
 This shows the code of how one single component works.
-You can make a classdiagram or an EER
+You can make a classdiagram or an EER.

 [C4 model](https://www.infoq.com/articles/C4-architecture-model/)